Madison Bumgarner: Legacy

 Bumgarner is widely regarded as one of the greatest World Series pitchers of all time.
 For his career, he started four games in five pitching appearances.
 He posted a 4–0 win–loss record, a World Series record 0.25 earned run average (minimum 20 innings of work), a complete game shutout, a save, and 31 strikeouts in 36 innings pitched.
 His 31 career World Series strikeouts are the second most by a left-handed pitcher in franchise history, trailing only Giants Hall of Famer Carl Hubbell by one.
 He is also widely regarded as one of the greatest postseason pitchers of all time.
 For his career, Bumgarner started 14 games in 16 pitching appearances.
 He posted an 8–3 win–loss record, a 2.11 earned run average, 3 complete games that were all shutouts, a save, and 87 strikeouts in 102 1/3 innings pitched.

 Career highlights

-Bumgarner hit 19 career home runs in his career, the second-most hit by a pitcher, behind Carlos Zambrano, since the AL adopted the designated hitter rule in 1973.
+Bumgarner hit 19 career home runs, the second-most hit by a pitcher, behind Carlos Zambrano's 24, since the AL adopted the designated hitter rule in 1973.
 The Giants have not reissued Bumgarner's number 40.